-Do you believe that Michael Jordan, Kobe Bryant, or LeBron James came out of the womb dunking basketballs?
+Do you believe Michael Jordan, Kobe Bryant, or LeBron James came out of the womb dunking basketballs?
 No!
-While they did have some God given talents, a lot of where they took it relied on their own hard work.
-They came out of the womb unable to walk just like the rest of us.
+While they did have some God-given talents, where they took it relied on their own hard work.
+They came out of the womb unable to walk, just like the rest of us.
 They started playing basketball, missed the entire hoop at first, then played more basketball.
-Then they refined their skills through great coaches, and played more basketball.
-That's what it takes to get good, you have to take steps in the right direction each and every day.
+Then they refined their skills through great coaches and played more basketball.
+That's what it takes to get good; you have to take steps in the right direction each and every day.
 Don't be afraid to fail!
-Michael Jordan said it well, "I've missed over 9,000 shots in my career.
+Michael Jordan said it well; “I've missed over 9,000 shots in my career.
 I've lost almost 300 games.
-26 times I've been trusted to take the game-winning shot and missed.
+26 times, I've been trusted to take the game-winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed.”

 So how do you get started with a habit change?
-The first thing you want to do is to identify what it is you want to accomplish, and why you want to accomplish it.
-The why is probably more important than what, because it is the why that will keep you going.
+The first thing you want to do is identify what you want to accomplish and why.
+The why is more important than what because it is the why that will keep you going.
 Next, you need to take a small step in that direction.
 Make one small change, and only one.
-This allows you to focus on your new habit, and make it into a habit.
+This allows you to focus on your new routine and make it into a habit.

 Once your habit is established, then you can build another one.
-These layer on top of each other, and function much like compounding interest, illustration on that below.
+These layer on top of each other and function much like compounding interest.
+An illustration of that is below.

 Here is what I've found to work for me.

 Dream up what you want to do.
-Ask yourself why do you want to do it?
+Ask yourself why you want to do it.
 Write those two answers down.

 2. Break it Down

-Break down your long term dreams down into phases.
-What do you think you need to do in order to achieve these?
+Break down your long-term dreams into phases.
+What do you think you need to do to achieve these?
 What habits do you need to create?

 3. Take Action

 Any plan is just a plan without action.
-Figure out one small thing that you can change today that will be a baby step towards what you want to accomplish.
+Figure out one small thing that you can change today that will be a baby step toward what you want to accomplish.
 DO NOT go overboard on this!
 Focus on doing something so minor it hardly seems worth your time.
-This is your 1% step, take 10 minutes every single day, put it on your calendar, and do it.
-Try to identify a trigger for this with one of your established habits like I'll do this right after I eat breakfast every morning, that will make it easier to integrate into your routine.
+This is your 1% step, take 10 minutes daily, put it on your calendar, and do it.
+Try to identify a trigger for this with one of your established habits, like I'll do this right after I eat breakfast every morning.
+These triggers will make your new action easier to integrate into your routine.

-Do not move on until this is something you do without thinking about it!
+Do not move on until you do this without thinking about it!
 Once you have established the habit, then you can add another step.
-I suggest putting a reminder on your calendar at the beginning of each week to see if you can add in another step, it's too easy to get distracted with life otherwise.
-Keep walking in the right direction long enough, and before you know it you will be at your destination!
+I suggest putting a reminder on your calendar at the beginning of each week to see if you can add in another step; it's too easy to get distracted with life otherwise.
+Keep walking in the right direction long enough, take baby steps, make enough little changes, and before you know it, you will be at your destination!

 I hope you've enjoyed this article!
-If you want more like this don't forget to join our community by clicking one of the follow icons or signing up for our newsletter using the forms on this page!
+If you want more like this, don't forget to join our community by signing up for our newsletter using the forms on this page!